-We aim to offer an appointment within 48 hours.
+We aim to offer an appointment at a time that is most convenient for you.
 We would like to offer your choice of doctor or nurse if they are available/wherever possible.

 HOW TO MAKE AN APPOINTMENT

-You can contact the surgery after 8:00am to make an appointment.
-You can (pre) book appointments up to 4 weeks in advance.
-You will be given an appointment time during morning or evening surgery to see a named doctor or nurse.
+You can contact the surgery after 8:00am to make an appointment, you will be given an appointment time during morning or evening surgery to see a named doctor or nurse.
 This will be with a doctor or nurse of your preferred choice wherever possible.
-Alternatively you can pre-book appointments using Patient Online Access please use the link below to complete the registration form and return this to reception.

 URGENT MEDICAL PROBLEMS- DUTY DOCTOR